-If you’re wondering what a codec is, it’s most commonly made up from the 2 words Coder-Decoder, and is simply a device or a small piece of software that can encode or decode a piece of data, in our case audio or video data.
-If for example you download a movie clip from the internet, your media player has to have access to the same decoder that it was encoded in.
-Sometimes if you were to ask a less experienced person if they have a certain codec installed to be able to play a file, most users would not be able to tell you easily.
+The term “codec” is made up of the words Coder-Decoder, and is simply a device or a piece of software that can encode or decode a piece of data, in our case audio or video data.
+If for example, you download a video from the internet, your media player has to have access to the same decoder that it was encoded in.
+A less experienced user probably couldn’t tell you if they have a certain codec installed to be able to play a file.

-Finding this information can be quite difficult for an average home user, but there are ways to get it, some easy and some a little more difficult.
-Here we’ll provide the manual way of finding your installed codecs through Windows, and also some automatic ways through 3rd party software to help determine what video and audio codecs are installed.1.
-Find Your Codecs with Sherlock
+Finding this information can be quite difficult for an average user, but there are ways to get it.
+Here we’ll provide the manual way of finding your installed codecs through Windows and some automatic ways through third party software to help determine what video and audio codecs are installed on your system.1.
+Nirsoft InstalledCodec

-Nir Sofer of Nirsoft is known for producing simple and effective little utilities, and InstalledCodec is yet another one that does exactly what it’s designed to do.
-In addition to the audio and video codecs present on the system, it can also display the DirectShow filters, and a valuable function for users of a 64-bit Windows is the ability to display the relevant 64-bit codecs and filters.
+Nirsoft is known for producing simple and effective utilities, and InstalledCodec is yet another one that does exactly what it’s designed to do.
+In addition to the audio and video codecs present on the system, it can also display the DirectShow filters.
+A useful option for 64-bit Windows users is the ability to display the relevant 64-bit codecs and filters.
 Any missing or problem codecs will show in pink in the main window.

-Each entry has a lot of information displayed on its line including names, descriptions, locations, sizes and also the merit of the codec, which is the priority at which each codec is given over other compatible codecs for a particular format.
-Another useful option, although not something the novice should play around with unless guided by someone more experienced is the ability to enable or disable anything in the list, ideal for troubleshooting problem codecs.
-InstalledCodec is a portable program and works on Windows 2000 to Windows 7.
+Each entry has a lot of information displayed on its line including names, descriptions, locations, sizes, and also the merit of the codec, which is the priority a codec is given over other compatible codecs for a particular format.
+Another useful option is the ability to enable or disable anything in the list, ideal for troubleshooting.
+InstalledCodec is a portable program, use x64 Mode in the Options menu to see 64-bit codecs.